 - Consumer contact: - Consumers report confusion about Transurban being unable to contact them and the first time they are made aware of an issue is after the matter has been referred to debt collectors or the authorities.
-Transurban has indicated in recent discussions with the TCO that the issues in respect of debt collectors are being focussed on. - The consequence is that tolls and default notices are issued for debts which have been incurred over a significant period of time before the complaint is raised. - frequently multiple attempts are made through a variety of media (email, post, telephone, SMS) to contact but were unsuccessful or that consumers sought to ignore the contact. - sometimes an unsuccessful contact situation is attributed to a failure to update contact details with the relevant licencing authorities. - Whilst we understand the difficulties in these areas, Transurban does need in the short medium and longer term to resolve these issues as they are causing significant consumer concern. - The new Linkt App for consumers implemented by Transurban seems to be assisting in greater up to date accuracy of records and therefore making it more effective in the Toll Operator reaching customers if and when required. - However, outdated contact information continues to be raised as a problem and could explain the lack of success in reaching relevant consumers.
-However: - It appears that once debt collectors are engaged, the collection agency is quickly able to locate the consumer and make contact. - This implies that the consumer can be reached through the application of different approaches. - Transurban as part of its continuous improvement project are looking at ways to seek to deal more effectively with these issues, they acknowledge that this is an ongoing and important issue for consumers. - Once a debt collection agency is involved in dealing with consumers, the anxiety level of the consumer rises considerably. - The TCO believes Transurban should take reasonable steps to ensure that they actively manage the debt collectors to make sure they are dealing with consumers appropriately including by acting in accordance with Transurban's financial hardship mechanisms and policies.
+Transurban has indicated in recent discussions with the TCO that the issues in respect of debt collectors are being focussed on. - The consequence is that tolls and default notices are issued for debts which have been incurred over a significant period of time before the complaint is raised. - frequently multiple attempts are made through a variety of media (email, post, telephone, SMS) to contact but were unsuccessful or that consumers sought to ignore the contact. - sometimes an unsuccessful contact situation is attributed to a failure to update contact details with the relevant licencing authorities. - Whilst we understand the difficulties in these areas, Transurban does need in the short, medium and longer term to resolve these issues as they are causing significant consumer concern. - The new Linkt App for consumers implemented by Transurban seems to be assisting in greater up to date accuracy of records and therefore making it more effective in the Toll Operator reaching customers if and when required. - However, outdated contact information continues to be raised as a problem and could explain the lack of success in reaching relevant consumers.
+However: - It appears that once debt collectors are engaged, the collection agency is quickly able to locate the consumer and make contact. - This implies that the consumer can be reached through the application of different approaches. - Transurban as part of its continuous improvement project are looking at ways to seek to deal more effectively with these issues, they acknowledge that this is an ongoing and important issue for consumers. - Once a debt collection agency is involved in dealing with consumers, the anxiety level of the consumer rises considerably. - The TCO believes Transurban should take reasonable steps to ensure that they actively manage the debt collectors to make sure they are dealing with consumers appropriately, including by acting in accordance with Transurban's financial hardship mechanisms and policies. - The TCO will continue to refer to this matter, if it is relevant, in particular determinations and will continue to reference this issue in both the Quarterly Reports and Annual Reports

-- The TCO will continue to refer to this matter, if it is relevant, in particular determinations and will continue to reference this issue in both the Quarterly Reports and Annual Reports - Again, whilst we understand the difficulties in these areas, the Toll Operator does need in the medium and longer term to resolve these issues as these issues are continuing to result in significant consumer concern. - In the quarterly meetings with the Toll Operator, the TCO continues to raise these issues with the Toll Operator as a consumer concern.
+- Again, whilst we understand the difficulties in these areas, the Toll Operator does need in the medium and longer term to resolve these issues as these issues are continuing to result in significant consumer concern. - As stated above, the issue of timeliness of resolution of claims is a real concern to the TCO at the moment.
+Whilst the number of complaints is down under the new system the timing of resolution of the complaints has increased significantly and has been the subject of adverse discussion in the last two most recent determinations by the TCO.
+Transurban must come up with improvements to the process to ensure timeliness for consumers. - In the quarterly meetings with the Toll Operator, the TCO continues to raise these issues with the Toll Operator as a serious consumer concern.

-APPENDIX 1: RAW DATA 2024
+APPENDIX 1: RAW DATA 2024 - 2025